Russian message service Telegram hopes to raise $1bn with a convertible bond private placement

 It looked like Durov was going to lose control of Telegram, until Russian tech tycoon Alisher Usmanov’s Mail.ru Group came in as a white knight, along with Usmanov’s partner Ivan Tavrin, and acquired Durov’s shares in Vk.ru in the middle of the showdown.

-While some have claimed that Durov was forced into the sale, a claim that Durov has denied, the buyout by Usmanov effectively ended UCP’s claim on Telegram.
-Mail.ru Group, part owned by Usmanov, already held 52% of VKontakte and bought the remaining 48% of the social network in a $1.47bn all-cash transaction, which emerged from the duel independent and unscathed.
+While some have claimed that Durov was forced into the sale, a claim that he has denied, the buyout by Usmanov effectively ended UCP’s claim on Telegram.
+Mail.ru Group, part-owned by Usmanov, already held 52% of VKontakte and bought the remaining 48% of the social network in a $1.47bn all-cash transaction, which emerged from the duel independent and unscathed.
 Durov then turned his full attention to developing Telegram.

 Big business